 Only Original Square Enix Content: Some Square Enix games contain music or other content that Square Enix doesn’t own.
-Usually you’ll be able to recognise this—for example, Square Enix doesn’t own the Marvel characters in Marvel’s Avengers or the music that plays on the radio in Sleeping Dogs—but we understand it won’t always be clear.
+Usually you’ll be able to recognise this—for example, Square Enix doesn’t own the music that plays on the radio in Sleeping Dogs—but we understand it won’t always be clear.
 If you include non-Square Enix music or other content in your video (even if it was in the original Square Enix game), your video could be subject to filtering or takedown notices by the owner of the copyright in the original work.
 Since we cannot grant you a license to use someone else’s content, you’ll need to get permission from the copyright owner(s) before using their content.

 Attribution: If you use Square Enix’s materials, you should mention that they belong to us by showing our copyright notice. “© Square Enix” will suffice.
 This helps protects us legally and it’s also nice to give credit to the creators.
 If Square Enix’s original materials include any credits or legal lines, you must not remove them.